What does a Endoscopy Technician do?

 - High school diploma or equivalent required; associate's degree in a related field preferred.

-- Knowledge of endoscopic procedures and equipment.
+- Strong knowledge of endoscopic equipment and procedures.

 Is becoming a Endoscopy Technician a good career path?